-Brothers and sisters of loving stage:
+Brothers and sisters of Spiritual Q&A:

 Not long after I accepted God’s new work, some misfortunes happened in my life.
 I, who used to be always in good health, suddenly have gotten stomach trouble, and my husband also has met with some accidents in his work.
 I am very puzzled by these things, thinking, “Isn’t God almighty?
 Why did God not protect me and my family?
 Since I have believed in God, things should go smoothly in my family; how come I encounter these disagreeable things after I have just accepted God’s new work?”
 I feel very puzzled and don’t know what is God’s will in allowing these things to come upon me, much less know how to experience them.
 I hope you can communicate with and help me.